moabdullah0/product-cards-js/README.md

 ![image](https://github.com/user-attachments/assets/5c96899a-74ab-41e9-be3c-967dd9454b73)

 ### Authentication

 To access personalized features, you can create an account or log in to your existing one.
 Our authentication system ensures your data is secure and your experience is tailored to your preferences.

-Key Features:
+**Key Features**:
-Sign Up: Create a new account by providing your email, username, and password.
+- **Sign Up**: Create a new account by providing your email, username, and password.

-Log In: Securely log in to your account to access your profile, favorites, and order history.
+- **Log In**: Securely log in to your account to access your profile, favorites, and order history.

-Password Recovery: Forgot your password?
+- **Password Recovery**: Forgot your password?
 Use our password recovery feature to reset it quickly.

-Social Login: Sign in using your Google or Facebook account for a faster and more convenient experience.
+- **Social Login**: Sign in using your Google or Facebook account for a faster and more convenient experience.

 ![image](https://github.com/user-attachments/assets/5e6cc7c1-133e-474e-9b68-ea49600dcb17)

 ### Profile Management

 Once logged in, you can manage your profile and personalize your experience on the platform.
 Here’s what you can do:

-View and Edit Profile Details
+- **View and Edit Profile Details**:
-Personal Information: Update your name, email, and contact details.
+  - **Personal Information**: Update your name, email, and contact details.

-Shipping Address: Add or edit your shipping address for faster checkout.
+  - **Shipping Address**: Add or edit your shipping address for faster checkout.

-Profile Picture: Upload a profile picture to personalize your account.
+  - **Profile Picture**: Upload a profile picture to personalize your account.

 ![image](https://github.com/user-attachments/assets/fcab915c-f427-47d5-bd45-342334e1b148)

+This project not only serves as a practical example for trainees but also incorporates modern development practices and user-friendly features to enhance the overall experience.